Umicore - Transparency notification by DWS Investment GmbH

 DWS Investment GmbH

-In accordance with article 14, § 1 of the law of 2 May 2007 on the disclosure of major holdings, Umicore was recently notified by DWS Investment GmbH that it has crossed the legal threshold of 3% for the direct voting rights upwards on 28 April 2026 .
+In accordance with article 14, § 1 of the law of 2 May 2007 on the disclosure of major holdings, Umicore was recently notified by DWS Investment GmbH that it has crossed the legal threshold of 3% for the direct voting rights downwards on 29 April 2026 .

 Summary of the move: